 - Optional: Select a user as Owner.
 If you leave this blank, it defaults to you.
 When importing the package, owner information appears in the target Vault to provide a contact person if there are questions about the package.

-- Optional for Migration packages: Select a Target Vault.
+- Optional: Select a Target Vault.
 This option allows Vault to check the package’s dependencies against the target Vault.
 You can select parent production Vaults and parent, child, or sibling sandbox Vaults as the target Vault.

 - Click Save.
 Vault opens the package details page.

-- If you are creating a Migration package, navigate to the Components section.
+- Navigate to the Components section.
 Click Add to specify components for this package.
 In the dialog, use the checkboxes to add or remove components.
 You can add up to 200 components to a single package.

 - Navigate to the Data section.
-Click Add to specify a new data step for this package.
+Click Add to add a new dataset to the outbound package.
 Enter a Set Label.
 If you leave this field blank, Vault will automatically generate a label based on the selected object.
 Select a data object from the Primary Object picklist.
 To add a related data object, click Add Related Object and select a related object.
 You can add up to nine (9) related objects to each dataset.
 Click Save to return to the Outbound Packages page.

-- Optional for Migration packages: Navigate to the Code section.
+- Optional: Navigate to the Code section.
 Choose whether or not to include Vault Java SDK code.
 Yes defaults Vault Java SDK Deployment Options to Replace All.

-- Optional for Migration packages: In the Actions menu, select View/Add Dependencies.
+- Optional: In the Actions menu, select View/Add Dependencies.
 The resulting dialog shows all of the dependencies for components of your package that you have not included.
 If you did not select a Target Vault previously, the dependencies listed will not show what is already in the target Vault.
 Check the dependencies you would like to add to the package and click Save.